BartKempa/api-ecommerce/README.md

 * Update product quantity in the cart, increase/decrease products by one.
 * Create an order from the cart.
 * Display an order.
+* HATEOAS for Products: Added HATEOAS support for product-related endpoints.

 ### Admins have access to the following functionalities: